 Six academic colleges offer study opportunities at undergraduate, masters and research level in a wide range of subjects across science, humanities and social sciences.
 The University of Exeter has a longstanding international approach, with many courses offering the opportunity to study abroad.
 All students are offered foreign language tuition, either as part of their chosen degree or as a separate evening class.
 Graduate prospects are further improved by a focus on career management skills and the possibility of work placements and internships as part of the degree programme.

 The University of Gloucestershire is made up of three campuses, two in Cheltenham and one in Gloucester, and was awarded university status in 2001 following the merger of numerous institutions.
-10,000 students are currently enrolled from over 60 different countries.
-The University of Gloucestershire was ranked second in the UK for international student support following the International Student Barometer in 2014.
+8,500 students are currently enrolled from over 60 different countries.
+The University of Gloucestershire was ranked fifth in the UK for international student support following the International Student Barometer in 2017.

 Many courses feature local and international field trips and the option to spend a semester abroad on a student exchange.
-The Degreeplus initiative combines internships with formal training to improve employability after graduation.
 Gloucestershire also offers two year ‘fast-track’ courses in subjects such as Law and Business, allowing students to enter the workplace or further training faster and at a lower cost.
-The University has also been awarded14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.
+The University has also been awarded 14 National Teaching Fellowships and have a strong portfolio of lecturers with industry experience.

 The University of Greenwich performed well in the most recent National Student Survey, with Greenwich staff notably good at explaining things, while courses are intellectually stimulating and lecturers enthusiastic at making their subjects interesting.
 The University also scores highly for student satisfaction, with Business Administration; English Language and English Language Teaching; Computer Security and Forensics; Computing with Games Development; Financial Mathematics; Midwifery; and Public Health.
 Two of the university’s Diploma of Higher Education courses in Children’s Nursing, and Nursing Studies achieving 100% scores.